benjystanton/benjystanton.github.io/src/posts/2018-05-30-kicking-things-off-with-the-graphic-design-team.md

 excerpt: Make your work visible, zoom out, and create some great British public service design.
 ---

-<p class="lede">I went up to GDS to talk to <a href="https://twitter.com/markhurrell">Mark</a> about how graphic design works on his team.
+<p>I went up to GDS to talk to <a href="https://twitter.com/markhurrell">Mark</a> about how graphic design works on his team.
 And we chatted about what first steps I should take with the new graphic design team in ONS Digital Publishing.</p>

 {% include partials/image-with-caption.html
   image="keep-britain-tidy.jpg"